choiwhn/EM-algorithm-to-train-Neural-Network/README.md

 Assume multiclass classification with $g$ groups, $G_1, ..., G_g$

-Problem: Infer the unknown membership of an unclassified entity with feature vector of $p$-dimensions

 Let $(x_1^T, y_1^T)^T,\;\dots,\;(x_n^T, y_n^T)^T$ be the $n$ examples available for training the neural network and $z$ be missing data or latent variable

 ### E‑step